Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] deform meshes along spline. <https://stackoverflow.com/questions/69208203/bend-a-mesh-along-spline>
 - [ ] Rename files and introduce a namespace.
   - Physics, Spline and Path are terrible naming right now.
 Also BEH is bad prefix
+- [ ] Pre-dock debug info in ImGui, probably with a `DockBuilder`.
+- [ ] Size the debug windows to the size of their content.

 ### Descriptor Layout Idea